LAU–ADU Partnership Launches Regional Research Push

 The findings could contribute to future marine conservation policies and environmental monitoring systems in the Gulf states, where sustainability initiatives are becoming more central to a region exposed to heavy industrial activity and maritime traffic.

-The study is headed by Dr. Najla Alnassar Moyles, assistant professor of human nutrition and dietetics at ADU, and Dr. Rana Rizk, assistant professor of nutrition at LAU.
+The study is headed Dr. by Najla Alnassar Moyles, assistant professor of human nutrition and dietetics at ADU, and Dr. Rana Rizk, assistant professor of nutrition at LAU.

 While the three projects differ in subject matter, they form the foundation of a broader institutional strategy that aims to build a long-term research ecosystem.
-The successful funding of these initial projects marks an encouraging beginning to what is hopefully a long and fruitful partnership, with many future opportunities for faculty from the College of Health Sciences (ADU), College of Engineering (ADU) and the School of Arts and Sciences (LAU) to engage in impactful, interdisciplinary research that resonates throughout the region.
+The successful funding of these initial projects marks an encouraging beginning to what is hopefully a long and fruitful partnership, with many future opportunities for faculty from the College of Health Sciences (ADU), College of Engineering (ADU) and School of Arts and Sciences (LAU) to engage in impactful, interdisciplinary research that resonates throughout the Arab region.